 After breakfast today we’ll travel to the town of Ordizia to visit a typical cheese factory of local Idiazabal cheese.
 Welcome to the Idiazabal Land, the birthplace of cheese Idiazabal, the famous and award-winning cheese.
 Later we’ll end up in Astigarraga to visit a cider winery and have lunch.
 Barrels of fun!
 In the Basque country, the only cry that goes up in cider season from January to April is "ccchhhotch" ("txotx" in the local language), which means to break out the cider.
 At which point, people duck through small doorways in farmhouses and emerge in cavernous rooms filled with enormous chestnut barrels, their glasses tilted towards a fine flow of wheat-coloured cider.
 Historically, the sagardotegias (cider houses) nestled in the hills around San Sebastián only sold one thing - Basque ciders are flatter than their European counterparts and less alcoholic, typically between five and six per cent.

-Tour de Pintxos Pintxos (Basque tapas) line every bar in San Sebastian’s famed Old Town, but knowing where to find the best ones is an art.
+Tonight we enjoy the Tour de Pintxos!
+Pintxos (Basque tapas) line every bar in San Sebastian’s famed Old Town, but knowing where to find the best ones is an art.
 While it’s hard to have a bad meal in town, knowing exactly where to go for the best, freshest, and most exciting pintxos takes local, insider knowledge.
-Do a night out in San Sebastian like a local, led by our friendly and knowledgeable Basque guides.
+In true Go Get Lost fashion, we'll do a night out in San Sebastian like a local, led by our friendly and knowledgeable Basque guides.

 We dive straight into the culinary heart of the city for a night of eating and drinking unlike any you’ve ever experienced.
 From fresh prawns to line-caught baby squid to perfectly charred steak, the pintxo hunt changes nightly but always features a range of traditional spots and chic, avant-garde bars.
 Come thirsty, too, as we’ll be pairing each pintxo with the perfect pour, from cider to local whites and reds.